ragaeeb/turath-sdk/README.md

 # turath-sdk

-SDK to access turath.io APIs.
+JavaScript SDK for accessing the books and resources provided by turath.io.
+This SDK allows you to interact with the turath.io API to retrieve book information, author details, specific pages, and perform searches across the database.

 ## Installation